w0lfzk1n/Flipper-Zero-NFC-Trolls/README.md

 - [GitHub @w0lfzk1nD](https://github.com/w0lfzk1n)
 - [Discord Toxic_Wolf#2468]

+##Infos

-*I am german, so i will add some german things as well, every german file will be noted with GER*
+- *I am german, so i will add some german things as well, every german file will be noted with GER*
+- *Please don't use the 2 files that have been removed.
+Blankwindows and OneMillionLOL!*

 ## What?